 – add two additional Messages 3 between the basic Message 2, like in autonomous mode.

-4.3.1.3 Navigational status (applicable to Class A shipborne mobile equipment, only)
+4.3.1.3 Navigational status (applicable to Class A shipborne mobile station, only)

 Rr should be affected by navigational status (refer to Messages 1, 2 and 3) as described in this paragraph when the vessel is not moving faster than 3 knots (to be determined by using SOG).
-When the vessel is at anchor, or moored, which is indicated by the navigational status, and not moving faster than 3 knots, Message 3 should be used with an Rr of 3 min.
+When the vessel is at anchor, moored, aground, or undefined which is indicated by the navigational status, and not moving faster than 3 knots; or at the same position (±200 meters) for 2 or more hours; Message 3 should be used with an Rr of 3 min.
 The navigational status should be set by the user via the appropriate user interface.
 The Rr should be maintained until the navigational status is changed or SOG increases to more than 3 knots.

 4.3.2 Assigned Rr

-A competent authority may assign an Rr to any mobile station by transmitting assignment Message 16 from a base station.
+A competent authority may assign an Rr to any mobile receiving station by transmitting assignment Message 16 from a base station.
 Except for the Class A shipborne mobile AIS station, an assigned Rr should have precedence over all other reasons for changing Rr.
 If the autonomous mode requires a higher Rr than that directed by Message 16, the Class A shipborne mobile AIS station should use the autonomous mode.

 4.4 Data link congestion resolution

-When the data link is loaded to such a level that the transmission of safety information is jeopardized, one of the following methods should be used to resolve the congestion.
+When the data link is loaded to such a level that no free slots are available for transmission, one of the following methods should be used to resolve the congestion.

 4.4.1 Intentional slot reuse by the own station